 The attractive town of Jalpan centers on the mission church, constructed by Franciscan monks and their indigenous converts in the 1750s.
 It's the gateway to the five missions.
-Not surprisingly, given its tropical climate, Jalpan specializes in artisanal – and very delicious – ice creams served in many heladerías (ice-cream shops) around town.
+Not surprisingly, given its tropical climate, Jalpan specializes in artisanal – and very delicious – ice creams served in the many heladerías (ice-cream shops) around town.

 The impressive ruins of La Quemada stand on a hill overlooking a broad valley 45km south of Zacatecas, 2.5km east of the Zacatecas–Guadalajara road.
 The remote and scenic setting makes the ruins well worth the day trip from Zacatecas.
 The area is known to have rattlesnakes; keep an eye – and ear! – out.
 The exact history and purpose of the site are extremely vague.